 - Tenancy agreements must state clearly that rent may be increased, with the amount of increase, the new total provided or how the increase will be calculated.

-- Rent can only be increased if it has been six months since the last increase or since the start of the tenancy.
+- Rent can only be increased if it has been 12 months since the last increase or since the start of the tenancy.

-- Property managers/owners must give tenants a minimum of two months’ notice in writing, stating the new rent amount and the date the increase takes effect.
+- Property managers/owners must give tenants a minimum of two months’ notice in writing (or four weeks' notice for rooming accommodation), stating the new rent amount and the date the increase takes effect.

-Even when entering into a renewal tenancy agreement, it must still be at least six months since the last rent increase.
+Even when entering into a renewal tenancy agreement, it must still be at least 12 months since the last rent increase.

 The Act does not specify how much rent can be increased by.
 The RTA encourages tenants and property managers/owners to discuss the proposed increase.
 If a tenant feels the rent increase is excessive, they should discuss this with the property manager/owner.
 If the tenants still feel it is excessive after the discussion, they must first accept and agree to the rent increase in order to dispute it through the RTA’s free dispute resolution service.